Magnetic, thermal and rotational evolution of isolated neutron stars: Neutron star cooling

 \subsubsection{Neutrino emissivity}

 A third (and crucial) component in NS cooling studies is the neutrino emissivity.
-For a detailed overview, we direct readers to the comprehensive review by \cite{2001PhR...354....1Y}, the summary of key processes with references in Table 3 of \cite{aguilera08b}.
+For a detailed overview, we direct readers to the comprehensive review by \citet{2001PhR...354....1Y}, the summary of key processes with references in Table~3 of \citet{aguilera08b}.
 Recent advancements not incorporated in the above cited include: in-medium enhancement of the modified URCA rates \citep{Shternin18,Alford24}, the role of non-equilibrium reactions \citep{Yanagi20}, the effect of short-range correlations \citep{Sedrakian24}, a critical reassessment of Bremsstrahlung and modified URCA rates \citep{Bottaro24}, or the always important role of magnetic fields \citep{Tambe25}.
 Fig.~\ref{fig:cooling_curve_benchmark} summarizes the evolution of neutrino and photon luminosities over one million years, from the different emission processes throughout the NS history, computed with the SLy4 EoS for a mass of $M = 1.6 \, M_\odot$.
+Note that in Fig.~\ref{fig:cooling_curve_benchmark} the gap models used for nuclear superfluidity and proton superconductivity are those adopted by \citet{Ho2015}: SFB \citep{Schwenk2003} for neutrons in the crust, TToa \citep{Takatsuka2004} for neutrons in the core, and CCDK \citep{Chen1993, Elgaroy1996} for protons in the core.
+The choice of gap models used here differs from that adopted in Fig.~\ref{fig:cv}, which employs the superfluid models indicated in \citet{Ho2012}.